heremaps/here-data-sdk-typescript/examples/react-app-example/README.md

     For more information, see the [related section](https://developer.here.com/documentation/sdk-typescript/dev_guide/topics/authenticate.html) in our Developer Guide.

-2. To fetch dependencies, run `yarn`.
+2. To fetch dependencies, run `yarn && yarn add react-scripts`.

 3. To run the app in the development mode, run `yarn start`.